auth0/laravel-auth0/README.md

 })->middleware('auth');
 ```

-In addition to requiring that a user be authenticated, you can also require that the user have specific permissions to access a route, using Laravel's `can` middleware:
+In addition to requiring that a user be authenticated, you can also require that the user have specific permissions to access a route, using Laravel's `can` middleware.

 ```php
 Route::get('/scope', function () {